the-jordan-lab/VecMap/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)](https://www.python.org/downloads/)

 VecMap leverages NumPy vectorization to achieve ultrafast exact sequence matching in pure Python.
-Designed for specific use cases where exact matching is sufficient, VecMap achieves 42,000+ reads/second—fast enough for real-world applications while remaining simple and hackable.
+Designed for specific use cases VecMap achieves 42,000+ reads/second.

-## 🎯 When to Use VecMap
+## When to Use VecMap

 VecMap excels at:
 - **CRISPR guide detection** in pooled screens (>1M reads/sec)
 - **Cell barcode demultiplexing** for single-cell RNA-seq
 - **Transcript quantification** from RNA-seq data
 - **Amplicon/primer matching** in targeted sequencing
-- **Teaching sequence alignment** concepts
 - **Rapid prototyping** of alignment-based tools

-## ⚠️ When NOT to Use VecMap
+## When NOT to Use VecMap

 VecMap is NOT suitable for:
 - Whole genome alignment (use Minimap2 or BWA)